connexcs/docs/customer.md

 <b>Status:</b> Users canchoose the “Status” of the customer as:

-&bull; Active
+1. Active
-&bull; Inactive
+2. Inactive
-&bull; Pending Approval
+3. Pending Approval

 <b>Debit Limit:</b>  “Debit Limit” will be added by the user.